 Ooops, I am kidding, but yes, you are awesome!

 My first suggestion for you is to take it slowly.
 Take your spiritual paths in Islam slowly and nicely.
 None forces you to change dramatically.
 In my understanding, coming to Islam needs a rigorous process and a strong commitment from you.
-This statement applies to all Muslims, already Muslims or New Muslims.
+This statement applies to all Muslims, already Muslims, or New Muslims.
 Remember, in front of Allah SWT, you are so fresh like babies.
 Your sins are already forgiven.
-If you really do consider yourself make sins before you come to Islam and made your Shahada, Allah SWT knew that at that time you were under your ignorance.
-Now, once you step in into Islam, your sins and merits are in your hands.
+If you really do consider yourself to make sins before you come to Islam and made your Shahada, Allah SWT knew that at that time you were under your ignorance.
+Now, once you step into Islam, your sins and merits are in your hands.
 You will be judged on what you do in your life.
 I call it, Self-Consciousness, or knowing yourself more than anyone on earth.
 If you know who you are and know why you have a certain condition of life, you will likely know who your Creator is.
-It is already embedded in each and every one of us, until we are corrupted by satanic ways of life, which is physically abusive to our body and spirit as human beings.
+It is already embedded in each and every one of us until we are corrupted by satanic ways of life, which are physically abusive to our body and spirit as human beings.

 After you took your shahadah, focus on understanding the 5 pillars of Islam.
-These pillars mean, if you do them, you already build the temple as well as kingdom of your own faith – Islam.
+These pillars mean, if you do them, you already build the temple as well as the kingdom of your own faith – Islam.
 Allah SWT is the Most Knowing of what you do.
 So, what are they?
-They are Tauheed (The Oneness of Allah), Salat (Worship in the form of Obligatory Prayers), Fasting during the month of Ramadhan, Zakat (Madatory Charity giving), and Hajj (Higher Pilgrimage).
+They are Tauheed (The Oneness of Allah), Salat (Worship in the form of Obligatory Prayers), Fasting during the month of Ramadhan, Zakat (Mandatory Charity giving), and Hajj (Higher Pilgrimage).
 As a New Muslim, I know that all these things sound heavy for you to do all at once.
-That is why I inform you to take them slowly, but of course, you must have willingness to do them.
+That is why I inform you to take them slowly, but of course, you must have the willingness to do them.
 In general, all Muslims, especially those who practice their beliefs, consider the first, second, third, and fourth as essential.
-We can do them in anywhere we are.
+We can do them anywhere we are.
 At this point, if you have questions dealing with how to do Salat and Fasting, you could ask about all these things to Sheikh who might be available in your town.
 I believe that he will help you to understand more about these pillars of Islam, and especially, how to practice them.
-You can go to a nearest Masjid (mosque) in your town to practice your spiritual needs afterwards.
+You can go to the nearest Masjid (mosque) in your town to practice your spiritual needs afterward.
 Well, then, is it just these things?
 No.

 So, by now, you have two important aspects in Islam: 5 pillars of Islam and 6 articles of Faith.